-First Regional Conference on Advancing Young Women Leaders in the Gulf States (Written by: Mira Daher)
+First Regional Conference on Advancing Young Women Leaders in the Gulf States

 The Young Women Leaders (YWL) program at the Lebanese American University (LAU) aims to build the leadership skills of women’s rights activists from the Gulf States in 2009 and 2010.
 The program is sponsored in partnership with the Middle East Partnership Initiative (MEPI).

 The program has various components: the first is a series of women’s leadership capacity building sessions offered during the summer of 2009 at LAU and delivered by its various institutes with a leading role undertaken by the Institute for Women’s Studies in the Arab World (IWSAW).
 The second component of the program consists of participants planning and implementing small advocacy projects with other YWL from their own country.

 The three-day Gulf leadership conference, which focuses on best leadership practices, concludes the program.
 The conference will launch a Women’s Leadership Network (WLN) that includes YWL graduates who in turn will become mentors for future YWL program participants.

 The First Regional Conference on Advancing Young Women Leaders in the Gulf States that took place on November 28-30, 2010 at Crown Plaza Hotel in Hamra Street, gathered young women leaders from the Arab Republic of Egypt, the Kingdom of Bahrain, the Kingdom of Saudi Arabia, Lebanon, the Republic of Iraq, the Republic of Yemen, the Sultanate of Oman, the Tunisian Republic, and the United Arab Emirates.
 The young women leaders have a vast experience in social work and women’s empowerment.